domagojPuljic/PingPong/README.md

 # PingPong
-This is my imrovised version of PingPong, made in C# programming language.
+This is my improvised version of PingPong, made in C# programming language.